Surprise threat from Trump to raise tariffs sinks stocks

 U.S. companies with heavy business interests in China are getting hit the hardest, particularly technology and industrial companies.
 Banks also fell sharply.

+Every sector, from industrial companies to retailers, was under pressure.
+Chipmakers and technology companies suffered the most.

-Qualcomm gets 64.7% of its revenue from China, according to data provider FactSet, and its stock fell 2.4%.
-Broadcom fell 2% and Apple fell 2.6%.
-Caterpillar fell 2.4%.
+Qualcom gets 64.7% of its revenue from China, according to data provider FactSet, and its stock fell 2.2%.
+Broadcom fell 2% and Apple fell 2.1%.

+Micron Technology Inc., Advance Micro Devices Inc. and Applied Materials Inc. all fell more than 3%.

 Investors fled to safer holdings.
 Bond prices rose sharply, sending yields lower, and safe-play stocks like utilities, real estate companies and makers of consumer products held up much better than the rest of the market.